Dynamic Resource Allocation with Karma: An Experimental Study: Experimental Methods

 \subsection{Treatments}

-We follow a 2x2 factorial treatment design, where we vary the \emph{dynamic urgency process} of the participants and the \emph{richness of the karma scheme}.
+We follow a two-by-two factorial treatment design, where we vary the \emph{dynamic urgency process} of the participants and the \emph{richness of the karma scheme}.
 Table~\ref{tab:treatments} summarizes the treatment configurations schematically.
-For each of the four resulting treatments we run 5 independent game experiments with 20 participants per experimental game resulting in 100 subjects per treatment and 400 subjects in total.
+For each of the four resulting treatments we run 5 independent game groups with 20 participants per group resulting in 100 participants per treatment and 400 participants in total.